 Chapter 6.2: Handling Errors

-GLang provides a safe way to handle these situations using try and catch.
+GLang provides a safe way to handle errors and unsafe situations using try and catch.

 try {